Gluten Free Waffles Recipe

 A good waffle recipe should be in everyone’s recipe box.
 These gluten free waffles are deliciously light and easy to make.
 They’re a family favorite on special occasions such as birthdays and holidays.

 Our family has found a new favorite weekend breakfast – gluten free waffles!
 You all know that we’ve been on the gluten free diet for years now, so that first bite of homemade waffles was absolute heaven!
 We stuffed ourselves!

 The recipe is a conversion of the “Basic Waffles” recipe in Joy of Cooking.
 The only change that I made was to swap my gluten free flour mix for the all-purpose flour used in the original recipe.
 The original recipes lets you adjust the butter from as little a 4 Tbsp for a low-fat waffle to 16 Tbsp for a super yummy, my mouth is in bliss waffle.
 We’ve tried 8 and 16 Tbsp and 16 is definitely the way to go.

-1 3/4 cups all-purpose gluten free flour mix
+- 1 3/4 cups all-purpose Gluten Free All Purpose Flour mix

-1. Let your eggs and milk come to room temperature.
-If the eggs and milk are cold, then they will resolidify the melted butter when you mix them together.
+- Let your eggs and milk come to room temperature.
+If the eggs and milk are cold, then they will re-solidify the melted butter when you mix them together.

 - These waffles are not sweet, so you can add sweet or savory toppings to them.
 You could also 1/4 – 1/2 cup of raisins, cheese, bacon, nuts, sliced bananas, grated coconut to the batter before cooking.